GeoffAWaddington/CSI30Wiki/Defining-Control-Surface-Behavior.md

-We define what behaviour should occur when particular widgets are pressed/turned/moved/etc in .zon files.
+We define what behavior should occur when particular widgets are pressed/turned/moved/etc in .zon files.

 If you remember in our [[CSI.INI]] file, for each surface we listed a number of things: